node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

      it easier to compare changes when using version control.
      To disable pretty-printing of the JSON set the following property to false.
 Default: `flowFilePretty: true`

+credentialSecret
+: By default, credentials are encrypted in storage using a generated key.
+To specify your own secret, set the following property.
+If you want to disable encryption of credentials, set this property to false.
+Note: once you set this property, do not change it - doing so will prevent node-red from being able to decrypt your existing credentials and they will be lost.

 userDir
 : the directory to store all user data, such as flow and credential files and all library data.
 Default: `$HOME/.node-red`